【2023】How to get Permanent Residence in Japan

 In addition, the income required for permanent residence should be at least 3 million yen for the past 3-5 years.
 This is the income of the whole household.
 However, depending on the number of dependent families, you may be required to earn more.
 From 2019, you will be able to check your income for the past 5 years.
 Be careful if you have a yearly income of 3 million yen or less for the past 5 years due to a change of job.

 When you change jobs

 If you change jobs, the Immigration Bureau may disallow permanent residence because of your lack of stability.
 Therefore, it is recommended that you apply for PR about 1 year after you change jobs.
 Please note that many foreigners change jobs in a shorter period of time compared to Japanese to improve their career.

 If there is no dependent family, the income of 3 million yen per year is a guide, but it is necessary to add about 700,000 to 800,000 yen per year for each additional dependent family.
-For example, if a man is dependent on a wife and a child, the annual income will be about ¥ 4.4 million to ¥ 4.6 million for 3 million yen + 700,000 to 800,000 yen x 2 people.
+For example, if a man has a wife and a child, the annual income will be about ¥ 4.4 million to ¥ 4.6 million for 3 million yen + 700,000 to 800,000 yen x 2 people.

 （３）The applicant’s PR is regarded to be in accord with the interests of Japan.

 ①Stay in Japan for at least 10 years, including at least 5 years with working VISA